 Some issues NOT handled by our office are:

-Many roadways in the county are state or federal roadways.
+- Many roadways in the county are state or federal roadways.
 If you're unsure, feel free to contact us.
-If you know a roadway of concern is state or federal, those issues should be directed to the Maryland Department of Transportation (MDOT) at John Concannon, SHA District Engineer, District 7 at (301) 624 - 8225 or Email: [email protected]
+If you know a roadway of concern is state or federal, those issues should be directed to the Maryland Department of Transportation (MDOT) Terri Soos, SHA District Engineer, District 7 at [email protected] or (301) 624-8102.

-Because many zoning matters may end up in front of the County Council as a Zoning Board case, council members are prohibited from have substantive discussions with the public about specific projects or properties.Concerns related to zoning should be directed to Robin Regner, Zoning Administrator at (410) 313 - 2395 or Email: [email protected]
+- Because many zoning matters may end up in front of the County Council as a Zoning Board case, council members are prohibited from having substantive discussions with the public about specific projects or properties.Concerns related to zoning should be directed to Robin Regner, Zoning Administrator at (410) 313-2395 or Email: [email protected]

 If you'd like to receive our District Newsletter and other periodic updates from us, sign up here.